There are many irritants that can make dogs aggressive towards babies. Dogs generally find them suspicious because babies:

 Perhaps our dog simply wants to get the same amount of attention as the baby.
 A sense of unfair treatment can also be a factor that makes dogs aggressive towards babies.

 Another theory suggests that dogs might respond to their hierarchical instincts.
 Bringing a baby home equals a great shift in group dynamics.
-The dog might be looking to establish dominance and assert themselves in this new situation.
+The dog might be looking to establish dominance and assert itself in this new situation.

 Our Dog Might Just be Curious